This pretzel dogs recipe is an Auntie Anne’s copycat featuring a simple homemade pretzel dough wrapped around juicy hot dogs and baked!

 - 8 hot dogs

-- Combine the water, sugar and kosher salt in the bowl of a stand mixer and sprinkle the yeast on top.
+- Combine the water and sugar in the bowl of a stand mixer and sprinkle the yeast on top.
 Let set for 5 minutes or until the mixture begins to foam.

-- Add the flour and butter and mix on low speed using the dough hook until well combined.
+- Add the flour, butter, and salt and mix on low speed using the dough hook until well combined.
 Increase to medium speed and knead until the dough is smooth and pulls away from the side of the bowl, about 4 to 5 minutes.

 - Remove the dough from the bowl and place in a clean, oiled bowl.
 Cover with plastic wrap and sit in a warm place for approximately 50 minutes or until the dough has doubled in size.